 Other PASS approved cards are available.
 To compare costs and help you decide which best suits your needs, check the PASS website.

-Please allow a maximum of two weeks.
+Please allow up to four weeks.
 When you return the completed application form to our card producers verification checks are carried out with your referee.
 Once these are satisfied your card is produced and dispatched.

 Similar to UK Passport applications, referees for PAL card applications must either: